sumocoders/wireframes/README.md

     php -S 127.0.0.1:8000 -t public

+### Framework layout

+The framework layout can be used for wireframes that will use the framework.
+In essence you can use the same Twig-blocks as they are a copy/paste from the framework.

+#### User

+The current user is shown at the top, and uses a variable called: `user`, this is an object with the following mandatory
+property:

+* `email`

+Optional you can add a property `role`, which is used for the navigation, see below.

+By example:

+    {% set user = { 'email': 'alexis17@deprez.org'} %}

+#### Navigation

+The navigation is included based on the `role`-property of the `user`-object.
+Per role a file should be placed in `templates/_partials/framework/navigation/_$role.twig.html`.

+You can use your own logic on how to set the active state for a menu-item.
+But we advise to check the example.

+By example:

+    {% set user = {  'role': 'admin',  'email': 'alexis17@deprez.org'} %}
+    {% set navigation = {  'active': 'contacts'} %}

 ### Mails

 In some applications mails need to be send.
 In the wireframes you can add a screen after an action and before the